An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Within the archives researched, many different spelling variations of the surname Breazeale were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Brassil, Brassell, Brassilagh, Breasal, Brazil, Brazell, Braslan and many more.

-First found in County Armagh, where they held a family seat from ancient times.
+First found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, where they held a family seat from ancient times.
 They were descended from Fiachrach Casan, the progenitor of the Clann Brassil, he was the son of King Colla da Crioch, one of Ireland's greatest kings, who was banished to the Hebrides in 327 A.D. after losing his fight for the High Kingship for all Ireland.
 Colla da Crioch returned to Ireland in 357.

 This web page shows only a small excerpt of our Breazeale research.
 Another 288 words(21 lines of text) are included under the topic Early Breazeale History in all our PDF Extended History products.